USEPA/EPA_ALPHA_Model/ALPHA_Documentation/overview.rst

 Understanding the ALPHA Quickstart Script
 -----------------------------------------
 The ``run_ALPHA_quickstart`` M-script demonstrates the simplest possible batch process - a single simulation run with the default settings and only the minimum required input files and minimal outputs.
-Let's take a closer look.

     run_ALPHA_quickstart.m: